awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

 # Supported ElastiCache for Redis Versions<a name="supported-engine-versions"></a>

-If you enable at\-rest encryption, in\-transit encryption, and Redis AUTH when you create a Redis cluster using ElastiCache for Redis version 3\.2\.6 or 4\.0\.10, you can use Amazon ElastiCache for Redis to build HIPAA\-compliant applications\.
+If you enable at\-rest encryption, in\-transit encryption, and Redis AUTH when you create a Redis cluster using ElastiCache for Redis versions 3\.2\.6, 4\.0\.10 or later, you can use Amazon ElastiCache for Redis to build HIPAA\-compliant applications\.
 You can store healthcare\-related information, including protected health information \(PHI\), under an executed Business Associate Agreement \(BAA\) with AWS\.
 AWS Services in Scope have been fully assessed by a third\-party auditor and result in a certification, attestation of compliance, or Authority to Operate \(ATO\)\.
 For more information, see the following topics:
 + [AWS Cloud Compliance](https://aws.amazon.com/compliance/)
 + [HIPAA Compliance](https://aws.amazon.com/compliance/hipaa-compliance/)
 + [AWS Services in Scope by Compliance Program](https://aws.amazon.com/compliance/services-in-scope/)